-Even as early as grad school, you—yes, you—can review papers for journals.
-And you should, because it offers many benefits.
-Reviewing regularly lets you stay ahead of the curve of the literature.
+Reviewing regularly, even early in your career, lets you stay ahead of the curve of the literature.
 Close analysis of a paper benefits your writing as you see examples that do or don’t lead the reader down a logical path to a conclusion, clearly explain the significance of the work, or present data well.
 If a paper proves not to be a good example, the experience of making positive suggestions can help you think about how you would avoid their mistakes.

 Kathy Gould, PhD, Professor of Cell and Developmental Biology and reviewer of many papers, gave a detailed overview of how to review a paper to a group of Vanderbilt postdocs.
 Here are highlights, and some questions to ask yourself:

 Can you do it well (and on time)?

 When you get the request to review, consider these questions:

 - Do I have a conflict?
 (Are the authors and I friends or competitors, am I financially conflicted?)

 - Do I have the time?
 Journals may ask you to return a review within 10 days.

 You can say no; opportunities will come around again (and again…).
 Whatever you decide, quickly inform the journal so that if you decline, they can move on to the next potential reviewer.

 The first pass